 The annual Clinic on the Meaningful Modeling of Epidemiological Data (MMED) is held at the African Institute for Mathematical Sciences in Muizenberg, Cape Town.
 The focus is on bringing together mathematical modeling ideas with practical approaches to infectious disease data and policy.

-The fourth MMED clinic was held June 3-14, 2013.
-The 2013 MMED schedule has links to lecture information and other resources.
+The second annual DAIDD clinic was held December 16-20, 2013 at the University of Florida's Emerging Pathogens Institute in Gainesville, FL, USA.
+The schedule for DAIDD 2013 has links to lecture information and other resources.

 - Steve Bellan, University of Texas - Austin

 - Wim Delva, South Africa Centre for Epidemiological Modeling and Analysis

 - John Hargrove, South Africa Centre for Epidemiological Modeling and Analysis